JohannesLbck/Compliance/README.md

 Complete local deployment requires setting up a server / configuring a firewall.
 In order to simplify local testing for users that do not want to spend that time, but do want to test the PTV locally we prepared a simple script interface for the PTV.
 To use the testing script you first have to clone the repository and install dependencies.
 Intructions were tested on a fresh Fedora 43 installation, but should work on other distributions and Windows/Mac as well.

 1. Clone the Repository `git pull xxx`
-2. Navigate to the python_code dictionary `cd python_code`
+2. Navigate to the python\_code dictionary `cd python_code`
-3. Install all dependencies `pip install -r requirements.txt`
+3. (This was optional on Fedora): Install all dependencies `pip install -r requirements.txt`
 4. On Linux: Launch the testing script `python3 test_script.py ../RunningExample/Running_Example.xml`
 5. On Windows: Launch the testing script `python3 test_script.py ..\RunningExample\Running_Example.xml`